marina-cerame/Shortly/README.md

 ### Nightmare Mode:

-- Use Passport for authentication instead of your own:
+#### Passport

+Passport is authentication middleware for Node.js.
-  * [ ] Swap out your own authentication system for Passport.
+  * [ ] Now that you fully understand the way a server-side auth system works,swap out your own system for [Passport](http://passportjs.org/).
 Use an OAuth provider strategy; login via your GitHub account.
+    * NOTE: Passport will conflict with any client-side auth system you've aleady implemented, so be ready to disable it.

 ### Other Challenges